RobinBoers/school.geheimesite.nl/6VWO/TW1/Engels.md

 - **Why do you think the author decided to write American Born Chinese in the form of a graphic novel?
 What is its effect?** By telling the story via a graphic novel, it's way easier for the author to show and ridicule stereotypes and charicatures visually, which would not have been possible had the story been a novel.

+## Invisible Man

+Existentialism is a philosophy that identifies humans as having free will to shape their lives.
+Just _to be_ isn't enough anymore; you have to develop your own identity and build your own life.
+You have free choice, but you also have responsiblity and expectations imposed by society.

+### Discussion questions

+- **Why does the narrator call himself 'invisible'?** The narrator is invisible because others fail to see him as a person.
+He is expected to act according to stereotype and racial prejudice; everyone has expectations about how Blacks should behave in American society.
+But because of that, people only see what they expect to see from him, and fail to see his inner personality.
+Thus, his skin color makes him stand out in American society, but it also obscures his true personality.